letdummer/42_Born2beRoot/COMMANDS.md

   sudo service ssh status
   ```

-- Verify the operating system
+- Verify the OPERATION system
   ```
   uname -v
   ```

-- Check if the machine's hostname is correct
+- Check if the machine's HOSTNAME is correct
   ```
   hostname
   ```